View Related Sites

 Please only share results with institutions/courses to which you have already applied or intend to apply via UCAS.
 Shared results that are not supported by a UCAS application will not be considered by any UK institutions.

-Before results are released on 30 November, you can add or remove selected institutions.
+Before results are released, you can add or remove selected institutions.
 After this, once your results have been published, you cannot remove an institution or course from the results website – the institution(s) will instantly receive your results – but you can add further institutions.

 See the most recent explanation: